swiftlang/swift-testing/Sources/Testing/Testing.docc/Documentation.md

 With Swift Testing you leverage powerful and expressive capabilities of the Swift programming language to develop tests with more confidence and less code.
-The library integrates seamlessly with Swift Package Manager and Xcode's testing workflow, supports flexible test organization, customizable metadata, and scalable test execution.
+The library integrates seamlessly with Swift Package Manager testing workflow, supports flexible test organization, customizable metadata, and scalable test execution.

 - Define test functions almost anywhere with a single attribute.